 Accessories are a big part of any equipment.
 Barnett crossbows typically come with everything you need right out of the box; you will need some extras.
 You can check the links below to find accessories that would be suitable for your Barnett crossbow:

 Your crossbow most likely comes with a quiver, but in case it breaks, here’s where you can find one:

 You will most likely go above and beyond the two or three bolts that come in your package.
 Make sure you follow the specifications of your particular crossbow and choose bolts accordingly.

 ✅ VIDEO – Watch how to cock your crossbow

-Manual cocking is only for the few very brave and strong individuals.
+Manual cocking is only for the few courageous and strong individuals.
 The rest of us use cocking aids, the rope being the easiest and least expensive option.
-Some models have this included; if it’s not included in your package, make yourself a favor and buy a rope cocking device asap.
+Some models have this included; if not, make yourself a favor and buy a rope cocking device asap.

-Some more advanced crossbow models are crank compatible, and would allow for installations of a crank cocking device.
+Some more advanced crossbow models are crank compatible and would allow for installations of a crank cocking device.
 Some people like it, some don’t.
 It adds some bulk to the crossbow, which also means additional weight.
 It may be a little cumbersome to some people.
 Many hunters prefer the rope cocker even if they have an advanced model that could use the crank.
-But if you want to be at pace with the best technology, have the device handy at all times, and don’t mind spending extra bit of money, here’s your options:
+But if you want to be at peace with the best technology, have the device handy at all times, and don’t mind spending an extra bit of money, here are your options:

-To protect your crossbow, and to carry it with ease along with all accessories, the case is a must.
+To protect your crossbow and carry it with ease and all accessories, the case is a must.
 Here are your best options:

 Official Barnett Crossbow Resources